American Education Timeline of Significant People & Events

-Roberts vs Boston - a case seeking to end racial discrimination in Boston public schools
+Roberts v.
+Boston - a case seeking to end racial discrimination in Boston public schools

 Sarah Roberts, a five-year-old African-American girl was enrolled in an underfunded all-black school.
 She was denied admission at a nearer whites-only schools on the basis of her race, Her father wrote to the state legislature for a solution.

-In 1855 the issue was brought to the Massachusetts state legislature which passed a law banning segregated schools.
+- In 1855 the issue was brought to the Massachusetts state legislature which write and passed a law banning segregated schools.
 The first state law prohibiting segregated schools.